mongodb/mongo-c-driver/README.rst

 About
 =====

-This is a prototype for a new MongoDB C library.
+Libmongoc is a client library written in C for MongoDB.

 There are absolutely no guarantees of API/ABI stability at this point.
+But generally, we won't break API/ABI unless we have good reason.

+Libmongoc depends on `Libbson<https://github.com/mongodb/libbson>`_.

 Support / Feedback
 ==================